 Understanding blood pressure readings

-When measuring blood pressure, it is expressed with two numbers like a fraction, the top number or systolic and the bottom one called diastolic.
+When measuring blood pressure such as with the help of devices like a Blood Pressure Watch, it is expressed with two numbers like a fraction, the top number or systolic and the bottom one called diastolic.
 Systolic expresses the amount of pressure in the arteries when the heart muscles contract.
 On the other hand, diastolic pressure refers to the blood pressure in the heart muscle in between beats.

 A normal reading shows a systolic pressure that’s within 90 and 120 and a diastolic pressure between 60 and 80.
 According to the AHA, a blood pressure within these ranges are considered normal.
 If you are within the normal range, medical intervention may not be needed.
 However, readings beyond these ranges may be considered high blood pressure and needs to be controlled.